fjalanis/fina/frontend/frontend-prd.md

   - Both source and destination transactions will have their balance status recalculated
   - Full transaction merging is supported through "Merge" action, which moves all entries from one transaction to another and updates the destination transaction description to include both descriptions
   - When transactions are merged, source transaction notes are appended to destination transaction notes
+- Balance status indicators should reflect the `isBalanced` virtual property, not a stored field

 #### 2.4 Recurring Transactions
 - System-suggested recurring transaction identification